-Learning new skills online is convenient, but if you’re like me you like to have something you can touch.
-Whether it’s to reference a complex knot or look for new patterns to try, there are tons of great macrame books to serve as a constant source of inspiration.
+Learning new skills online is convenient, but if you’re like me, nothing beats grabbing a book right off the shelf when in need of some guidance.
+Whether it’s to reference a complex knot or look for new patterns to try out, there are tons of great macrame books to serve as a constant source of inspiration.

-These can detailed illustrated knot tutorials for beginners or style guides and patterns for more experienced macrame enthusiasts.
+These offer all kinds of helpful tips and ideas, from detailed illustrated knot tutorials for beginners to style guides and patterns for more experienced macrame enthusiasts.

 Read also: Macrame cord: Where to buy and how to choose